 Of our students are recommended by graduates and industry professionals.

 Bring video games to life through programming, understanding how to add interactivity, how to implement graphics and embody the rules and features as they were designed.

-This is the most important aspect of the degree (75% of the subjects) and will allow you to specialize in various areas of programming such as gameplay, graphic engines (Unity, Unreal Engine), networking, artificial intelligence, virtual reality, augmented reality, testing, among other.
+This is the most important aspect of the degree (75% of the subjects) and will allow you to specialize in various areas of programming such as gameplay, graphic engines (Unity 3D, Unreal Engine), networking, artificial intelligence, virtual reality, augmented reality, testing , among other.

-In this Technical Course you will learn the programming languages used today in video game development, also taking you the experience of teachers who work in this industry, who will teach you about good practices when creating code and the best way to carry out carry out professional work.
+In this career, you will learn the programming languages that are used today in video game development, also taking the experience of professors who work in the industry, and they will teach you about good practices when creating code and the best way to carry out a professional job.

-You will focus not only on tools but also on understanding lower-level aspects to understand how they work and achieve greater versatility as a developer, which is a key requirement for this role.
+You will focus not only on tools and software, but also on understanding low-level programming aspects to understand how they work and achieve greater versatility as a developer, which is a key requirement for this role.